Help and Support

 Undeb Bangor – Students’ Union

-International Student Support Service
+International Student Support Office

 The International Student Support Office provides advice and guidance to all international students and their families about any aspect of living and studying in Bangor.
 Support is available to you from acceptance to graduation.